miluChen/flask_tutorial/README.md

 7. Upload an image to go along with a post.
 8. Format posts using Markdown.
 9. An RSS feed of new posts.
+- [x] And password confirmation mechanism.
+11. Add support for password recovery.